-The Standardised Precipitation Index (SPI) was developed by T.B.
+The Standardised Precipitation Index (SPI), developed by T.B.
 Mckee, N.J.
 Doesken and J. Kleist (McKee et al. 1993) of Colorado State University is an index that, if used carefully, can provide early warning of an extended drought period and aid in assessing drought severity.
 It can also provide similar information at the other end of the spectrum- extremely high precipitation.
 SPI is basically a representation of rainfall in units of standard deviation.
 Positive values indicate greater than median rainfall; negative values indicate less than median rainfall.
-The severity classes are shown in Table 1.
+Belize is now using this tool for early drought warning.

-Table 1 SPI classification used from January 2011
+Table SPI classification (CIMH)